 Curb your current loop

-If, in your quest to lower noise, you have fully dissected the position servo loop but still have issues, it may be time to look at the amplifier and its current loop.
-A current loop inputs a desired motor current and controls the voltage to the motor while measuring the actual current in the motor leg.
+If in your quest to lower noise, you have fully dissected the position servo loop but still have issues, it may be time to look at the amplifier and its current loop.
+A current loop inputs the desired motor current and controls the voltage to the motor while measuring the actual current in the motor leg.
 The goal of the current loop is to make the actual current in the motor follow as closely as possible the commanded current from the upstream position loop (or sometimes velocity loop).

 Figure 5: Example current loop and FOC (Field Oriented Control) commutation control flow

 For starters, sometimes noise is generated from an overly aggressive current loop.
 The current loop is where the electromagnetic rubber hits the road, and large spikes in the voltage sent to the motor can cause the motor to act like a speaker.
 Linear motors seem to be particularly sensitive to this, perhaps because their mechanical layout resembles a sounding board!

 So, if you are using a digital amplifier, try lowering the current loop gains, or re-running the auto-tuner with a less aggressive setting if that level of control is available.

 If unsure, a quick check that can confirm an overactive current loop diagnosis is to turn off the current loop by running the amplifier in voltage mode.
 Not all amplifiers allow this option, and if they do, you will probably have to retune the position loop to get comparable overall results because the amplifier gain may be very different with and without current loop enabled.